 St Hilda’s Living History Project

-We are looking for Senior Members from all decades to be interviewed about their experiences.
+We are still looking for Senior Members from all decades to be interviewed about their time at College and subsequent careers, and to supply photographs or footage to create a living record for our archive.
 If would like to be involved or if you have any questions, please contact the Development Office.

 Living History has been funded through a loan from the ASM and generous donations from alumnae as well as financial and logistical support from the College.
 We are very grateful to those who have already supported this important project, but in order to continue with filming we are seeking further funding.
 If you are interested in contributing, you can donate here.